Top 5 Pokémon Girls (From the Anime)

 May, the second girl to travel with Ash, aspires to become the best Pokémon Coordinator ever.
 She joins Ash in the Advanced Generations series as an inexperienced Trainer, and he helps teach her how to care for Pokémon.

-I'd recommend watching the English subbed version of Advanced Generations.
+Like most of the series, I'd recommend watching the English subbed version of Advanced Generations.
 However, if you go with the dub, you amusingly get to hear voice actress Veronica Taylor talk to herself (she plays both Ash and May).
 Overall, May's not my favorite, but she's a worthy and interesting companion.

 Plus, she and I have basically the same reaction when someone tries to steal our food.